 And since the forearm wrist curl is one of the most straightforward lower arm exercises, it’s naturally an excellent choice for many people.
 Plus, since you typically perform it with free weights, it lends itself excellently to progressive overload, which in turn gives it great mass-building potential.

-Although using poor form can certainly injure your wrists, performing dumbbell forearm curls and prone wrist curls with good technique can actually strengthen them by getting the surrounding muscles and connective tissue used to handling tension.
+Although using poor form can certainly injure your wrists, performing dumbbell forearm curls with good technique can actually strengthen them by getting the surrounding muscles and connective tissue used to handling tension.

 Of course, the more tension that a muscle is accustomed to handling on a regular basis, the more injury resistant it naturally becomes.
 Like a good spotter, this injury resistance helps you to stay safe in the gym.